+We now focus on specific semi-Lagrangian interpolator features.
 Description is done for the 3D model.

-First one associates to each interpolation point, which is generally not a model grid-point, an "associated" model grid-point which currently matches to the following rule: for the semi-Lagrangian scheme one associates to the interpolation point the corresponding arrival point of the SL trajectory.
+First we define, for each interpolation point, what is the processor which treats it.
+The rule is that the processor which treats it is the processor which treats the corresponding arrival point of the SL trajectory.
 This associated model grid-point is always between the latitudes 1 and NDGLG (it is never a pole or an extra-polar latitude point).
-The processor which treats the interpolation point is the processor which treats this associated model grid-point.

 Interpolations use data of points which are not necessary on the same latitude and longitude as the interpolation point and the arrival grid-point of the semi-Lagrangian trajectory.
 Thus interpolation routines need to have access to a limited number of surrounding latitudes and longitudes which are not necessary treated by the current processor.

-First the not lagged computations are done for the int[(NGPTOT+NPROMA-1)/NPROMA] packets of length NPROMA, then the lagged computations are done for the int[(NGPTOT+NPROMA-1)/NPROMA] packets of length NPROMA interpolation points.
-The number of surrounding latitudes and longitudes rows necessary for interpolations but which do not belong to the current processor is precomputed in the subroutine SUSC2B (variable YRSL%NSLWIDE).
+The number of surrounding latitudes and longitudes rows necessary for interpolations (but which do not always belong to the current processor) is precomputed in the subroutine SUSC2B (variable NSLWIDE).
 This is a sort of "halo" belonging to some other processors.
+Due to the "halo" this is necessary to split calculations into not lagged ones and lagged ones.

+First the not lagged computations are done for the NGPBLKS packets of length NPROMA.

-Due to the "halo" there is still need to split calculations into not lagged ones and lagged ones.
-Quantities to be interpolated are computed in the non-lagged part and interpolations are performed in the lagged part.
-In the non-lagged part, only data of the current processor (without any extra-longitudinal data nor polar and extra-polar data) are computed.
-For all the NPROMA-packages treated by the current processor these data are stored in the arrays PB1 in CPG.
+Quantities to be interpolated are computed in the non-lagged part (but interpolations are performed in the lagged part).
+In the non-lagged part, only data of the current processor (without any extra-longitudinal data nor polar and extra-polar data) is computed.
+For all the NPROMA-packages treated by the current processor data is stored in the arrays PB1 (under routine CPG).
 The first dimension of PB1 is NASLB1, which is the total number of points one needs for the interpolations (NASLB1 is greater than NGPTOT).
 The second dimension of PB1 is NFLDSLB1: this is the number of 2D quantities to be interpolated.
-Inside CPG, an intermediate array ZSLBUF1AU is used and data are transferred in PB1: this memory transfer uses a precomputed intermediate array NSLCORE.
+Inside CPG, an intermediate array ZSLBUF1AU is used and data is transferred in PB1: this memory transfer uses a precomputed intermediate array NSLCORE.
 Then some communication routines are called in CALL_SL to constitute the halo.
-SLCOMM does processor communication to fill the halo (receives and sends data from some other processors).
-When all the NASLB1 dataset is constituted, the lagged part CALL_SL is called which do horizontal interpolations for all the data to be interpolated for the current processor.
+Routine SLCOMM does processor communication to fill the halo (receives and sends data from some other processors).

+When all the NASLB1 dataset is constituted, the lagged part CALL_SL is called which does horizontal interpolations for all the data to be interpolated for the current processor.
+The lagged computations are still divided into NGPBLKS packets of length NPROMA.